 Think about it, you’re not exactly working virtually with your money-matters professional without remote or cloud access.

-Hiring staff for your small business is a huge step… but if you want to grow your business (as I’m sure you want to do), it is necessary step that you’ll have to make sooner or later.
+Building the team for your small business is a huge step… but if you want to grow (as I’m sure you want to do), it is necessary step that you’ll have to make sooner or later.

 Who you hire first is a matter of opinion and preference.
 Most hire a virtual assistant first… some hire a project manager or salesperson.
 But I’m a little biased.
 I think you should hire an accountant, asap.